dfl-docker/apache-ssl-php/README.md

-# Docker Debian with Apache, ssl and php7.1
+# Docker Debian with php7.1, Apache and ssl

 > Apache will search an *index.php* in *./public*